Hypnotherapy as a second income

 Before you figure out how you’re going to work once you have become a hypnotherapist (part-time or full-time), there is the matter of actually becoming a hypnotherapist first.
 To do this, you have a vast array of choices, from books, to online courses, through to individual training/mentoring and live hypnotherapy training courses that range from one day to a year or longer.

 Having an initial, general understanding about hypnotherapy means that you can then make a more informed choice about your next step moving forwards.
-Many people then opt for a short online course, such as our Hypnotherapy 101 online course.
+If you would like to ease into learning, then you might like to start with a short online course, such as our Hypnotherapy 101 online course.
 Though, like any training, there are ‘super cheap’ options out there, it’s worth keeping in mind that the old adage ‘you get what you pay for’ applies here.
 Many ‘budget hypnotherapy courses’ are limited in their content, delivery, and training materials.
 A good online course will have demonstrations and explanations, plus a downloadable manual so that you can devote your time to learning, rather than having to take detailed notes.

 Some people like to immerse themselves in training and will happily spend all day watching videos and reading manuals, whereas others like to dip in for short chunks of time over a longer period, and re-visit course materials later on.
 So, it helps if you get lifetime access to your course materials.
 Because, by being able to access or download your course at any point in the future, you have the flexibility of studying at times that best suit you, rather than having to get it all done before you lose access to the training materials (or having to pay to keep them for longer).
 This is why all of our online training at hypnosis-courses.com is a one-time payment, and gives you lifetime access to your chosen courses.

 By beginning to learn hypnotherapy via books and with an online course, you will then have a more informed perspective of how you best like to learn, which will help you choose the best live training course for you.
-Some people prefer a shorter ‘intensive hypnotherapy training course’ where they are immersed in a range of relevant topics for a block of days (often 3-5 days), others prefer a more substantial course, over a longer time frame, such as one weekend a month over several months, that goes into more depth on the topic of hypnotherapy.
+Whilst a shorter ‘intensive hypnotherapy training course’ may immerse you in a range of relevant topics for a block of days (often 3-5 days), there can be quite rapid knowledge and skill fade.
+Hence many people prefer a more substantial course, over a longer time frame, such as one weekend a month over several months, that goes into more depth on the topic of hypnotherapy.

-Live (in person) hypnotherapy training is great if you want to be a professional hypnotherapist.
+Live (in person) hypnotherapy training is possibly the best way of training if you want to become a professional hypnotherapist.
 Yet even a brief internet search will find a vast number of training courses, so it can be tricky to know which one is best.
 However, there are ways in which you can narrow your search.
 Firstly, a great way to find out about a course is to go to a shorter training opportunity provided by the trainers, such as a one day ‘introduction to hypnotherapy’or ‘taster day’.
 This will let you meet the trainers, learn more about becoming a hypnotherapist with their training school, and you’ll often get a chance to engage in some practical hypnotherapy activities too.

 Next, think about how you may wish to work as a hypnotherapist.
 The book and the online course may have helped you think about the types of issues you are interested in working with.
 If you wish to work with common conditions, such as weight management, smoking cessation and anxiety, then a shorter or more intensive course may be suitable, whereas if you wish to work with complex cases, a more in-depth training would be helpful.